Southwest border encounters see early drop following end of Title 42

-Title 42 was lifted Thursday at midnight, and while many were expecting to see an uptick of migrants at the border, in the first few days that has not materialized.
+Title 42 was lifted Thursday at midnight, and while many were expecting to see an uptick of migrants at the border, that has not materialized in the first few days.

 The drop comes from just an early snapshot at the border, one that officials said saw no change in the immediate hours following the lifting of Title 42.